 What is IBS?

 Irritable bowel syndrome (IBS) is a frustrating, long-term or chronic condition that affects the functioning of the bowel.
-Around one in five people suffer from IBS and it's unpleasant symptoms, including abdominal pain, bloating, gas, mucus in the stools, and alternating diarrhoea and constipation.
-Other names for IBS include ‘spastic colon’ and ‘irritable colon’.
-IBS is what’s known as a functional disorder.
-This means that although there’s a change in how your gut functions which leads to physical symptoms, we can't actually see the physical damage via examinations.
-It’s one of the most common problems of the digestive system but because of it's functional nature, it can be difficult to treat and manage.
+Around one in five people suffer from IBS and it's unpleasant symptoms, including abdominal pain, diarrhoea and constipation.
+Some symptoms that often accompany IBS are bloating and excessive gas.
+Although IBS can cause these symptoms, it isn't actually causing physical damage to the gut.
+It’s one of the most common problems of the digestive system but because of its symptomatic nature, it can be difficult to treat and manage.

 What are the symptoms of IBS?